clecap/dante-wiki-production/README.md

 ### Installing HTTPS keys and certificates

+NOTE: For the certificate: We do not need a certificate chain in the file but only the certificate itself.

 1. Navigate to the parent directory of `dante-wiki-production-master`.
 2. Make directory `KEYS-AND-CERTIFICATES` mkdir `KEYS-AND-CERTIFICATES`